Learn how to read, create, update, and delete monday docs using the platform API

 Required scope: docs:write

-mutation allows you to create a new doc in a document column or workspace.
-You can also specify what fields to query back from the new doc when you run the mutation.
+The create_doc mutation creates a new doc in a document column or workspace via the API.
+You can specify which fields to return in the mutation response.

 mutation {